 Alan Weiss is a Wm.
 S. Haynes Co.
-Artist and has been their Artist-in-Residence since 2004.
-He travels worldwide representing Haynes Flutes in concert, masterclasses, lectures, and exhibitions.
+Artist and was their Artist-in-Residence for nearly 16 years.
+He continues to travel worldwide in concert and masterclasses.

 Mr. Weiss studied flute with Phillip Kaplan, James Pappoutsakis, and Julius Baker.
 He has performed with many noted musicians on chamber music series and ensembles including the Boston Pops Orchestra.
 Weiss was the principal and solo flutist of the Virginia (Norfolk) Symphony and co-principal flutist of the Boston Classical Orchestra.